-Powered by SuperbDNA™ Technology, RadTox™ cfDNA Test is developed for cancer patients’ radiation therapy toxicity monitoring, which is fulfilling an unmet medical need in cancer radiation therapy by enabling the direct monitoring of side effect severity and tumor response within days of radiation treatment initiation.
-RadTox™ would allow dose escalation to tumors in less sensitive patients, aid development of radiotoxicity mitigators, and reduce overtreatment risk for highly sensitive patients.
-The assay provides a fast, cost-effective quantitation of liquid biopsy cfDNA sample from cancer patients before and after radiation therapy and provides patient information for estimates of dosage usage and general radiation resistance.
+Powered by SuperbDNA™ Technology, RadTox™ cfDNA Test was developed for monitoring radiation therapy toxicity in cancer patients.
+This fulfils an unmet medical need in cancer radiation therapy by enabling the direct monitoring of side effect severity and tumor response within days of radiation treatment initiation.
+RadTox™ would allow dose escalation for tumors in less sensitive patients, aid in the development of radiotoxicity mitigators, and reduce overtreatment risks in highly sensitive patients.
+The assay provides a fast, cost-effective quantitation of liquid biopsy cfDNA sample from cancer patients before and after radiation therapy and offers patient information for estimates of dosage use and general radiation resistance.

 RadTox™ cfDNA Test is CE/IVD-certified.

 DiaCarta Received National Cancer Institute (NCI) Funding for Development of RadTox™